16 Top-Rated Family Vacations in the US

 4. Universal Studios Florida, Orlando

 Fans of Harry Potter will go Hagrid-wild in The Wizarding World of Harry Potter.
 Ride the Hogwarts Express to Hogsmeade village, dine at the Three Broomsticks, and try your own spells with a new wand.
+There are so many theme park attractions on offer, you won't know where to start.

 Beat the heat in the Kopiko Wai Winding River or on one of the numerous waterslides.
 Join Fear Factor Live for an exciting performance or get your groove on with the Caribbean Carnaval.
 When night approaches, find a seat for the incredible Nighttime Lights at Hogwarts Castle.